telefonicaid/kafnus/doc/01_installation.md

 ```

 Next section explains how to build all them.
 At the end of executing the procedure described in that section, your
-`plugins/` directory should look like shown above.
+`kafka-connect-custom/plugins/` directory should look like shown above.

+**Setup Notes**:
+- The custom Kafka Connect image builds automatically when running `docker-up.sh`
+- Plugin preparation (steps 1-4) is only required for:
+  - Initial system setup
+  - Adding new plugins
+  - Modify existing plugins

 ---